kamichal/yarap/README.rst

 Yawrap
 ======

-Yawrap is a powerful, lightweight  `pseudo-static HTML` builder working with:
+Yawrap is a powerful, lightweight, pythonic `pseudo-static HTML` builder that works with:

     - ``python2.7``,
     - ``python3.4``-``python.3.6``